Danang

 Best Time To Visit

-Just like other coastal cities in the South Center of Vietnam, Danang features a tropical climate with two separate seasons: the dry season (from April to late October) and the rainy season (from November to March).
+Similar to other coastal cities in Central Vietnam, Danang enjoys a tropical climate characterized by two distinct seasons: the dry season (April to October) and the rainy season (November to March).

-In the springtime, also the festival season, thousands of people flock to the Marble Mountains to participate in the Quan The Am festival – one of the most significant Buddhism events in the Central of Vietnam.
-Spring is also the ideal time to hike in the Marble Mountains or Son Tra Peninsula, get lost in the endless tropical forests.
+During spring, which is also festival season, thousands flock to the Marble Mountains to celebrate the Quan The Am festival—one of the most significant Buddhist events in Central Vietnam.
+Spring is also an excellent time for hiking in the Marble Mountains or exploring the lush jungles of the Son Tra Peninsula.

 Learn more about Danang weather.